 The Neurosurgical Spine Services Division at the University of Pittsburgh is a multidisciplinary organization composed of specialists in the fields of physical therapy, physical medicine and rehabilitation, interventional neuroradiology and neurological spine surgery.
 Specialists from these fields work together as a unified group to provide the highest quality care for patients and athletes who have spine injuries, painful disc conditions, neck, arm, back or leg pain.

-Adam S. Kanter, MD, is chief of neurosurgical spine services and also leads the minimally invasive spine program.
-David O. Okonkwo, MD, PhD, leads the spinal deformity program and D. Kojo Hamilton, MD, provides specialty care in the treatment of cervical malalignment and spinal deformity.
+D. Kojo Hamilton, MD, is the director of the Neurosurgical Spine Services Division and chief of spine at UPMC Presbyterian.
+David O. Okonkwo, MD, PhD, leads the spine trauma and spinal deformity program and Dr. Hamilton provides specialty care in the treatment of cervical misalignment and spinal deformity.
 Peter C. Gerszten, MD, MPH, leads the percutaneous and spine radiosurgery programs.
+Thomas J. Buell, MD, joined the division in January 2022 with an expertise in complex spine deformity cases and spine oncological surgery.
+Nitin Agarwal, MD, also leads the division's minimally invasive spine and robotics surgery program.

 The Neurosurgical Spine Services Division offers comprehensive care for all types of spinal disorders, including degenerative, traumatic, and oncologic conditions.
 The initial treatment approach is typically non-surgical, with surgical options reserved for patients with recurrent or disabling symptoms and/or progressive deficits.
 Complete diagnostic testing of all spinal and nerve disorders is available through the center.

-The minimally invasive program, led by Dr. Kanter, utilizes state-of-the-art portal techniques and lateral access corridors to minimize trauma and disruption of stabilizing back muscles.
 The spinal deformity program, led by Dr. Okonkwo, offers full-scale analysis, longitudinal tracking and treatment interventions for patients with scoliosis and thoracolumbar spinal deformity.
-Together, they continue to push the surgical envelope and combine their unique skill sets to provide each and every patient with the least invasive yet maximally effective treatment options.
+The team of deformity practitioners continues to push the surgical envelope and combines unique skill sets to provide each and every patient with the least invasive yet maximally effective treatment options.

 Within the division is the Center for Surgical Pain Management led by John J. Moossy, MD.
 This program provides a variety of surgical options for the management of medically intractable pain syndromes.
 The range of treatment varies from neuroaugmentation (i.e., spinal cord stimulation and intrathecal opioids) to surgical decompression (with or without spinal fusion) to ablative neurosurgery.